What is Respite Care?

 Whether it’s for a few hours or that well deserved vacation away, you can count on Interim HealthCare of Rochester to provide the support you need.
 We will be happy to discuss the type and length of respite care needed, and a plan of service will be developed.
 Our Home Care Professionals can stay with your loved one for a few hours, a day, a week, or longer as needed to provide the following types of services:

 - Personal Care (bathing, grooming, dressing)

 - Errands outside the house (prescription pickup, dry cleaning)

 - And much more

-To schedule your No-Obligation in-home evaluation, or to learn more about respite services for family care-givers, call our Buffalo office at (716) 852-5900 or fill out the simple form on this page and we will contact you soon.
+To request information about respite services in the Rochester, NY area, call our office at (585) 454-4930 or fill out the simple form on this page and we will contact you soon.